madpiano/2019-432/quizzes/README.md

 # Information on Quizzes for 432 in Spring 2019

-Quizzes in 432 work like the Quizzes in 431, and are completed using a Google Form.
+Quizzes in 432 work like the Quizzes in 431, and are completed using a Google Form to be provided by Dr. Love.
 Most questions involve multiple-choice responses, short answers or writing code in R.

 ## Quiz 1